frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/developer-commentary.md

 ![](imgs/devkit_labelled.jpg)

+For testing on actual ESC circuits, my code also includes many test functions that uses LED blinking or LED brightness or even motor tone generation (sending a frequency to a motor will turn it into a speaker).
+For example, because the main input is being used to receive CRSF, I cannot use the same wire to `printf()` debug, so instead, I make the LED brightness go brighter if I send a higher throttle through CRSF.
+If there is no LED, I make the motor buzz, and the throttle level controls the buzzing volume.

 # Software Engineering

 The code is written to be very modular, and using C++ object class inheritance in appropriate places.
 The simplifies the code and I also write specific tests for all the modules, kind of like unit tests but a bit more broad.
 It does chew up a bit more memory but as I said before, brushed mode operation does not take as much memory as brushless motors.